eltonlazzarin/huntweb-app/README.md

 <img src="https://github.com/eltonlazzarin/huntweb-app/blob/master/src/images/footerpage.png">

-When any "More details" button is hitted you will see more specification of the productmais especificações do produto
+When any "More details" button is hitted, you will see more specification of the product

 <img src="https://github.com/eltonlazzarin/huntweb-app/blob/master/src/images/toppage.png">